 Serving Memphis: Memphis is our city.
 We love our city and embrace our city.
 We know that Memphis has deep divides and an abundance of brokenness.
 We also know that Jesus doesn’t run from brokenness but seeks to engage it in Kingdom-centered ways.
 There are many great people and organizations in Memphis, and we are blessed to partner with groups like Agape, Streets Ministries, HopeWorks, and many others.

-Over the past few years, our students have participated in a special day of service with Jesus Loves Memphis, tutored second graders at Streets Ministries, organized Christmas parties, collected coats for children, and given socks and towels to our friends at the Memphis Union Mission.
+Over the past few years, our students have participated in a special day of service with Jesus Loves Memphis, tutored second and third graders at Streets Ministries, organized Christmas parties, collected coats for children, and given socks and towels to our friends at the Memphis Union Mission.
 We #BelieveMemphis, and we hope you do, too!

 Worldwide Missions: Many of our students participate in mission trips, both international and domestic, with a church group.
 Our students have been to Ghana, the Dominican Republic, Panama, Belize, Guatemala, St. Louis, Atlanta, Miami, Nashville, and many other countries and U.S. cities.

 We are in the early stages of beginning our own mission trip program at Harding Academy.
-Several years ago, a student suggested that we take a mission trip to Honduras.
+Six ago a student suggested that we take a mission trip to Honduras.
 Since that time, almost 100 members of the Harding Academy family have made that trip.
 We look forward to adding new trips in the years to come!